NLnetLabs/rtrtr/source/configuration.rst

 You can refer to the JSON file you created with a unit of the type ``slurm``.
 As the source to which the exceptions should be applied, you must specify any of the other units you have created.
-Note that the ``files`` attribute is an array and can take multiple values as input.
+Note that the :option:`files` attribute is an array and can take multiple values as input.

 .. code-block:: text